DameonL/EventMonkey/README.md

 ### Features:

-- RSVP List
+- Fancy Pants Event Editing - Events are created and edited using Discord's embeds and modals for a simple, intuitive user experience.
+- RSVP List - Users mark their attendance or cancel their RSVP with the click of a button.
-- Thread auto-management (archives and locks the thread after it becomes inactive)
+- Thread auto-management - Archives and locks event threads after they become inactive.
-- Recurring events - Events can be set up to recur hourly, daily, weekly, or monthly
+- Recurring events - Events can be set up to recur hourly, daily, weekly, or monthly.
-- Notifications - Announcements can be configures
+- Notifications - Announcements can be configured to mention each attendee by name, roles, and more.
+Configure announcements to appear before events start and end.

 ### Getting Started: